How To Write Off a Car for Business

 Unless you drive 100% for business reasons, you can only deduct a portion of your expenses.
 The amount you can deduct depends how many business miles you drive compared to personal miles.

-To calculate your deductions, add up what you spent on eligible car expenses during the tax year.
-Then, calculate what percentage of your annual miles were business miles.
-This percentage represents the portion of the car expenses you may be able to write off.
+The actual expense method is more complicated.
+First, add up what you spent on eligible car expenses during the tax year.
+Then, calculate your business use percentage, or how many miles you drove for business reasons versus personal.
+This will represent the portion of your car expenses you may be able to write off.

 Does buying a car help with taxes?

-Buying a car can help with taxes.
-Even if you only use your car for personal use, you can deduct the sales tax you paid for your vehicle.
-However, you have to itemize to do so.
-You also cannot write off sales tax if you already took a deduction for your state and local income tax.
+Buying a car can help with tax deductions.
+Even if you only use your car for personal use, you can deduct the car’s sales tax as long as you itemize (unless you took a deduction for your state and local income tax).

 Frequently asked questions

-Yes, but only if you use the actual expense method.
-Also, just like in the case above, you can only claim the business-related portion of your lease payments.
-In other words, you must calculate what percentage of your annual miles you drove for business.
-This percentage is the potential deduction you can claim on your combined car expenses.
+Also, you can only claim the business-related portion of your lease payments.
+In other words, you must calculate what percentage of your total annual miles you drove for business.
+This is the percentage of your lease payment that you can claim.